Skip to Main Content

 On February 1st, 2021, the Black Student Union published a list of demands to hold the College Prep community accountable for the various harmful experiences of Black and Brown students, staff, and faculty members.
 The Library stands with the BSU and is committed to acknowledging and dismantling the racism that is very much present in academia and libraries.

-We commit our space to be a place of support for our BIPOC (Black, Indigenous, and People of Color) community.
+We commit our space to being a place of support and care for our BIPOC (Black, Indigenous, and people of color) community.

 Museum of Black Joy